Editor’s Note: This marketing infographic is part of our 25 part series.

 Your options are limitless, especially since you can mix and match a wide variety of interest categories and demographics when creating different groups of audiences.

-You can even create lookalike audiences based on an imported email list.
+And here’s another of our Facebook advertising tips: you can even create Lookalike Audiences based on an imported email list.

 Take it a step further and define buyer personas so you can create audience groups based on your target audience’s personalities.